 Those good impressions were underlined when, in tandem with Jack Leach, he was again a central part of Somerset's season in 2017, taking 36 wickets at 23.42, with Taunton by now nicknamed Ciderabad because of the responsiveness of its surfaces.
 Somerset beat Middlesex in the last game to stay up and both Leach and Bess won England Lions recognition.
 Bess was only 20, tempting Leach to comment: "I was still getting pissed at University at that age."

 An even more extraordinary development was Bess' Test debut, at 20, against Pakistan in 2018 - the first sign that the new national selector, Ed Smith, had an appetite for a left-field pick.
-He showed up well enough, but his expectations suddenly higher his form deserted him upon returning to Somerset and he found himself playing 2nd XI cricket later in the summer, which he later revealed had a major impact on his mental health.
+He showed up well enough, but with expectations suddenly higher, his form deserted him upon returning to Somerset and he found himself playing 2nd XI cricket later in the summer, which he later revealed had a major impact on his mental health.

 Bess is a offspinning all-rounder from Sidmouth in Devon.
 He signed a scholarship contract with Somerset, having joined the club's academy when he was 16 and has represented England Under-19s.
 Hundreds in the 2nd XI showed that he could hold a bat, too.
 He also spent the 2015-16 winter at Darren Lehmann's Adelaide academy.
 His explanation as to how he came to bowl offspin was a diverting one.
 "I was always a little porker when I was younger, so I never took the long run-up," he said.
 "I always took five or six steps and just trotted in."

 News and Features